joel-jeremy/externalized-properties/README.md

 The goal of this library is to make it easy for applications to implement configuration best practices by providing easy-to-use APIs as well as providing the flexibility to choose where to store their configurations/properties.

-Please feel free to browse through the [Wiki](https://github.com/jeyjeyemem/externalized-properties/wiki) for more information.
+## Wiki
+- For more information and examples please browse through the wiki: https://github.com/jeyjeyemem/externalized-properties/wiki

 ## Getting Started